 Every Saturday and Sunday across the country, the smell of frying sausages and onions can be detected at local Bunnings stores.
-Hugely popular both with Bunnings customers and fundraising groups, the sausage sizzles are an established and reliable way to earn your group much needed dollars.
-I spoke with a number of groups who have recently organised Bunnings sausage sizzles for their groups, to see exactly what is involved and give you their best Bunnings fundraiser tips.
+Hugely popular with customers, the Bunnings fundraising sausage sizzles are an established and reliable way to earn your group much needed dollars.
+I spoke with a number of groups who have recently organised Bunnings barbecue fundraisers for their groups, to see exactly what is involved and give you their best Bunnings fundraiser tips.

-Which Bunnings stores can you hold your sausage sizzle at, and how long in advance must you book?
+Where can you hold your Bunnings BBQ fundraiser, and how long in advance must you book?

-When you visit the main Bunnings website looking for information about sausage sizzles, you will be instructed to contact the Activities Organiser of your local store.
+When you visit the main Bunnings website looking for information about sausage sizzle fundraisers, you will be instructed to contact the Activities Organiser of your local store.
 The website will automatically direct you to your nearest store, marked to the attention of the Bunnings Activities Officer.
 If you want to talk to someone in person, you should still take along the official request in writing.
 Generally you won’t be given a choice which store you can have your sausage sizzle at, as you will be allocated the store closest to your school or organisation.
 However you will be given a choice of dates.
 You may need to book at least four to six months in advance.
 There is no fee for booking a sausage sizzle.
 When you formally accept the date, you will be provided with a comprehensive guide detailing operating procedures.

 What information and support do Bunnings provide?

 Your Bunnings store will provide you with an information pack with suggestions about the quantities of sausages and drinks which are usually sold on a typical day.
 Depending on the store it could be:

 25-35 loaves of bread or the equivalent number of rolls

 5+ litres of sauce

 200+ drinks including bottles of water, cans of soft drink

 For superstores, the expected quantities could be much larger.